-Organisation Document Recommendation Defra Government expectations for water resources planning 'The government expects both regional groups and water companies to reduce leakage by a minimum of 50% by 2050 from 2017-18 levels with ambitious milestones to achieve this.'
-EA National Framework 'Regional groups should reduce the water lost from networks by 50% by 2050 from a baseline of 2017-18'.
+Organisation Document Recommendation Defra Government 'The government expects both regional groups and water resources 50% by 2050 from 2017-18 levels with ambitious planning milestones to achieve this.'
+National Framework 'Regional groups should reduce the water lost from LA networks by 50% by 2050 from a baseline of 2017-18'.
 EA, Ofwat, Natural Resources Wales Water resources planning guideline (WRPG) 'You should (as a minimum), plan to meet Water UK's commitment, on behalf of the industry, to reduce leakage by 50% by 2050 (from actual 2017 levels).
 In addition, you should plan to meet any leakage targets set out in Ofwat's price review methodology or by government.
 You may wish to consider setting more challenging